Rengrajan/deepread/README.md

 DeepRead is a Chrome extension that lets you highlight any word, sentence, or paragraph while reading — and instantly get an explanation from a local AI model running on your machine.
 Ask follow-up questions on the answers themselves, drilling down recursively without ever leaving the page.

 No API keys.
 No subscriptions.
 No data leaving your computer.
+Powered by Ollama running locally on your machine.

 ---